peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Returns:</b>

-True if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise, false.
+ `true`  if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise,  `false` .

 ### Multiply